perladvent/perldotcom/content/article/_pub_2004_11_11_floodcontrol.md

       print "SMS: $folder, $file\n";
     }

 As you can see, this code -- while implementing a totally different task -- has exactly the same flood check as in the previous two examples.

-### [Conclusion]{#conclusion}
+### <span id="conclusion">Conclusion</span>

 I said in the beginning that flood control has a vast field of applications.
 There are many cases where it is appropriate or even necessary.
 There is no excuse to avoid such checks; implementing it is not hard at all.